-Veritasium Video Response: Should you Use Facebook Ads to Get Page Likes?
+Veritasium Video Response: Should You Use Facebook Ads to Get Likes?

 “I never bought fake likes.
 I used Facebook’s legitimate advertising.
 But the results are as if I had paid for fake Likes from a click farm.”

 A recent video (gone slightly viral) has come out from Veritasium discussing the flaws in Facebook Page Promotion.
 As someone who writes on an almost daily basis about how awesome Facebook Ads can be for your business, I feel somewhat obligated to respond.

 In this article I’ll give you my take on the video and then give you strategies for how sponsored page ads can work for your business.

 Before I go any further, let me give you my thoughts on the Veritasium video.

 Don’t get me wrong - at all.
 It’s very well done and, as far as the research goes, I believe everything he’s found.
 The points its creator makes are well-delivered and well thought out.

 That doesn’t mean he’s coming to the correct conclusion.

 Okay, buying 1,000 Facebook Likes for 70 dollars is exactly as pointless and detrimental to your Facebook marketing strategy as the video says it is.